Search and rescue search through a destroyed building after an earthquake with the help of rescue dogs.

 You cannot stop earthquakes, but you can insure your home, belongings, and vehicles for them.
 On your own end, you can be prepared by knowing how to respond to them.
 Don’t risk your life trying to grab items you’re concerned about being destroyed – that’s what your insurance is for.

 To protect your home, business, vehicles, family and yourself when BC’s next big earthquake hits, make sure you have the right insurance.
 AMC Insurance can help you find the very best policies at the most competitive prices.
-To find out more, call us at 1-855-554-1767.
+To find out more, call us at 1-855-554-1767 or request a quote.